rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/layout.md

 - `enabled`: Whether this _workflow process_ should be enabled or not.

-- `structure`: Contains information about which components should be rendered when this _workflow process_ is applied by the Reaction router.
+- `structure`: Contains information about which components should be rendered when this _workflow process_ is applied by the Demand router.
   - `structure.template`: The name of the [Blaze](http://docs.meteor.com/#/full/blaze_render) template that renders the main content for this _workflow process_.
   - `structure.notFound`: Name of Blaze template that gets rendered if `structure.template` does not exist (Should not be necessary).
   - `structure.headerLayout`: The name of the React component that renders the header for this _workflow process_.